BindiyaBKumar/CourseAPI/README.md

 8. Once you execute the application locally, it should fetch values from Azure Key Vault.

+# Caching:

+The app uses In-Memory Caching for the filtered list of Courses.
+The duration/expiry is configured in Program.cs

 # Future improvements:
-1. Add Caching
-2. Add more Xunit test cases
+1. Add more Xunit test cases
-3. Try to integrate Prometheus/Kubernetes
+2. Try to integrate Prometheus/Kubernetes